 Are you ready to make a positive change in your life?
 It doesn’t have to start with a New Year’s resolution—you can start today.

-If you’re ready to be more active, talk to your doctor before you start any new activity.
+If you’re ready to be more active, talk to your healthcare provider before you start any new activity.

 Adding more activity to your life might seem over whelming.
 It helps to start small.
-Don’t go too quickly into a new activity routine and don't do too much at once.
+Start by making one lifestyle change that helps you move more regularly at an effort level that matches your current condition.
 It's best to set realistic goals that you can measure and achieve.
 Try using the

 SMART Method to help plan your activity.